BIDS/repro-case-studies/case-studies/gchristensen.md

 Regarding the data, even though I am very grateful to staff at the Defense Manpower Data Center who provided me with the data, I'm less than confident that multiple identical FOIA requests for the exact same data would result in identical datasets, since I don't have access to the original data, and have no way to verify if the dataset I was given was the true universe of observations I requested.
 Perhaps that's just an issue with all original data--you'll never be able to go back to all the homes in the census and check their answers, but you do have the ability of downloading the data from the census server.
 I don't have access to the Defense Manpower Data Center's servers, but if I make available the data they gave me, does that mean we're reproducible?
 What if, as actually happened, you notice a completely implausibly low number of a certain type of observation in what is supposedly the universe of such observations?

+Lastly, I'd say that my code is fairly well-documented, though it took a lot of work to get it there.
+Reading through it, I hope that other researchers could understand what the code is doing.
+There isn't yet a readme file but there is one master .do file that should (in theory) be able to reconstruct everything I've done from scratch.
+I have worked on the project for several years, with a few large breaks  since economics journals can take 6 months to make decisions.
+I had to go back and extensively re-examine code that I no longer remembered.
+Having done that a few times, the code now seems fairly well-documented.
+This process would have been much easier had I kept a research log.
+I've had to open dozens of dated versions of the same file to find the last one written before a major change, which would have been much easier with version control or a research log.
 # Key benefits

 I would say that use of specific version control software is relatively new to the social sciences.
 When I began this work in 2010, I had never heard of git.
 I just used the method I learned from my adviser: include the date in the name of files, and every time you make significant changes to a script file (called a ".do file" in Stata), change the date.
 Using a distributed version control system (DVCS), as I do now, is a significant improvement.